stateoftheartai/sotaai/docs/common/development.md

 # Library Development

-Documentation useful to set-up the library development environment in your machine.

 ## Requirements

 - As of now, **Python 3.8.0**.
 If you have a different version we recommend you